Introduction to Pandas in Python: Uses, Features & Benefits

 2. Installing Pandas via Python and Pip package manager

 Alternatively, install Pandas by importing it straight into Python using PIP package manager.
-There's no need to install PIP, as it installs automatically with Python.
+There's no need to install PIP even when using VPN, as it installs automatically with Python.

 You can install Python by visiting their official website: https://www.python.org/downloads/ and, once you've installed Python, use the PIP package manager to install Pandas library.